Pelvic Floor Therapy Winchester, MO

 Behavioral and Lifestyle Modifications

-• Changes to your nutrition
+• Alterations to your eating habits

-• Liquid control
+• Liquid regulation

-• Appropriate body alignment and safe lifting methods
+• Appropriate posture and safe lifting methods

-• Strategies for managing constipation
+• Tactics for addressing constipation

-Other pelvic floor therapy techniques may include therapeutic ultrasound, electrical stimulation, vaginal dilators, weighted cones, medications, and additional alternatives.
+Other pelvic floor therapy techniques may involve therapeutic ultrasound, electrical stimulation, vaginal dilators, weighted cones, medications, and additional alternatives.

 Axes Physical Therapy’s Approach to Pelvic Floor Therapy in Winchester, MO